30% off Doubtful Sound Overnight Cruise until 17 December | Promo code: WANDERER30

 We recommend all our guests reconfirm 48 hours prior to departure and provide details of where you will be staying the night prior to departure, confirm your pickup point and departure time.

 Breakfast, lunch and dinner are all included in the price of your trip.
 Complimentary tea and coffee is available throughout the cruise.
 We have an licensed bar on board the Milford Wanderer and these drinks are available for purchase.

-We set up an account for you for the duration of your cruise and we accept cash, cheque or credit card payments.
+We set up an account for you for the duration of your cruise and we accept NZD cash or credit card payments.

 We offer a discount for groups of 10 or more people.
 Please enquire about availability and bookings.